I3lackmist/DD2TwitchIntegration/README.md

 If the streamer started a lobby, the raffle should show up on the list, and the viewers can join it.
 After they joined, the raffle timer is displayed to them, and when it ends - the result of their participation.

-The viewers who weren't chosen will be informed of that and redirected back to the lobby search view.
+The viewers who weren't chosen will be informed and redirected back to the lobby search view.

-The viewers who were chosen - lets call them 'adventurers' and the 'stagecoach driver' from this point forward - are informed, and are presented with a selection screen, wherein they can choose all the things as in layer I, namely - the name, the class and the rank, with an option for specifying a list of selections of these things.
+The viewers who were chosen are informed, and are presented with a selection screen, wherein they can choose all the things as in layer I, namely - the name, the class and the rank, with an option for specifying a list of selections of these things.
 They may also modify the list entries.

 The adventurers may also select the skill-sets they desire, and which to upgrade.

 The selection of skills and upgrades may also be toggled on/off in the lobby creation screen by the streamer.

 Similar to layer I, these choices are all only suggestions from the adventurers.